Ares-Infenus/Ares-Infenus/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Full Stack Developer and Machine Learning Enthusiast with a huge love for Python, React.js, Node.js, Django, RDBMS, REST API and Data Visualization. </p>
+<p align="left">I am a Data Scientist and Machine Learning Enthusiast with a huge love for Python, R, SQL, C++, Power Bi, Latex, Tableau and Data Visualization. </p>

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.